-An external command is a MS-DOS command that is not included in command.com.
+An external command is an MS-DOS command that is not included in command.com.
 External commands are commonly external either because they require large requirements or are not commonly used commands.
-As can be seen in the picture to the right, each of the external commands are their own seperate files.
+The illustration shows each of the external commands are separate files.
 However, the internal commands are all included in the command.com file.

 Below are examples of MS-DOS and Windows command line external commands currently listed on Computer Hope.

-Computer Hope cannot and will not provide any user with a downloadable version of any of the above files.
-If you're looking for a download, we suggest you look for alternative programs that perform the same function as the above commands.
+Computer Hope cannot and will not provide anyone with a downloadable version of any of the files above.
+If you are looking for a download, we suggest looking for alternative programs that perform the same function as the commands above.